pivotal/docs-tap/install.md

 ## Set and Verify the Kubernetes Cluster configurations

-To set and verify the Kubernetes Cluster configurations:
+To set and verify the Kubernetes cluster configurations:

-Run the following commands to set and verify the cluster configuration:

 1. List the existing contexts by running: